The thing with self-employment

 “Gosh, Austin, you are one negative son of a gun!” you must be telling yourselves :))

 My point is this, running and operating a business is not as glamorous as some people have made it look.
 There are usually many days of tears, sweat, sleepless nights, anxiety and often extremely isolating moments.
 So what is my point?

 Dive into self-employment knowing the whole deal

 Dive into self-employment knowing fully well what it is all about.
 Commit to it.
-It will be hard and you may fall along the wayside.
+It will be hard and you may trip and fall along the way.
 There is no shame in that.
 If one is willing to dust themself and go through the struggle again, by all means, do it.
-But there is no shame in going back to full-time employment.
+But there is no shame in quitting and going back to full-time employment.

 No shame in full-time employment

 There is no shame in being employed.
-Employment gives you the security of a regular income.
+Employment gives you the security of a guaranteed income at the end of the month.
 You are assured of leave days, sick days and even compassionate days too.
 On most occasions than not, you have a set 8 am – 5 pm, Monday to Friday work schedule.
-And perhaps most importantly, you can focus only on your speciality and excel at it.
+And perhaps most importantly, you can focus only on your area of speciality and excel at it.